mas-kumis/mas-kumis/README.md

 # Hello World!<br/>I'm Wildan Nurhansyah Nice to meet you 👋 👋

-- 🔭 I’m Freelance Web Development working with name **Bung Wil Dev**
+- 🔭 I’m a Freelance Web Developer building modern, fast, and responsive websites under the name Bung Wil Dev.
-- 🌱 I’m currently learning React Native
+- 🌍 Helping individuals, small businesses, and startups turn ideas into real websites that work.
+- 🌱 Currently challenging myself to build complete websites in just 2 days — rapid, focused, and result-driven.
-- 🌱 Coding until 6 hours/day
+- ⏱️ Coding 6+ hours/day to sharpen skills and ship real projects fast.
-- ⚡ Fun fact: Im a Self Learner Programmer
-- ⚡ Fun fact: Im from Indonesia
+- ⚡ 100% Self-Taught Programmer from Indonesia, driven by curiosity and persistence.
+- 🧠 Always learning — currently focused on mastering Next.js, Supabase, Tailwind CSS, and building fullstack apps.
+- 📈 Committed to growth — building a strong portfolio to land freelance clients and generate income online.

 ### 🌐 Socials: